tgalery/pignlproc/README.md

 Apache Pig utilities to build training corpora for machine learning / NLP out of public Wikipedia and DBpedia dumps.

+## Fork:

+This fork attempts to add some functionalities:
+  * Generating statistics from Wikipedia that can be used in Named Entity Recognition and Named Entity Disambiguation.

 ## Project status

 This project is alpha / experimental code.
 Features are implemented when needed.